 And as I write I’m just now realizing that the sugar in the bowl has a rather, shall we say, feminine shape to it.
 Note to self: double check staging when photographing ingredients.

-I printed out the Smitten Kitchen recipe, yet decided to skip the chocolate on the inside since I planned on coating my morsels in dark chocolate instead.
+I printed out the, yet decided to skip the chocolate on the inside since I planned on coating my morsels in dark chocolate instead.
 Then I decided to get really clever by doubling the recipe so I could make that much more gooey goodness.
 I measured out my cream and sugar, and carefully sliced by butter into perfect tablespoon size pats.
 Then I added it all to my very tall pot.

 Oh I thought I was so cool.
 How hard can this really be?